First a mixed red, blue and white pencil which isn't really bold enough for this exercise.

 Feedback

-The people drawings have a sense of movement and the use of broken line gives a sense of abstraction.
+The people drawings have a sense of movement and the use of broken line gives a

 The rainbow effect drawing is less successful because it is predictable but the over-laid coloured figures are better and create a forest of lines and colour.